microsoft/kernel-memory/README.md

 ## Import memory using Semantic Memory Web Service

-Depending on the configuration, the code above can run locally, inside your process, or remotely through a service.
+Depending on the configuration, the code above can run all the memory encoding **locally inside your process, or remotely through an asynchronous service.**

-If you're importing small files, and need only C# or Python, and can block the process during the import, local execution can be fine.
+If you're importing small files, and need only C# or Python, and can block the process during the import, local-in-process execution can be fine.

 However, if you are in one of these scenarios: